-- Continue the development and refinement of reporting systems allowing accurate and timely reporting of performance data system wide. - Continue the development and refinement of a system of performance measures to use in service planning and analysis. - Develop a system of performance measures to use in service planning and analysis.
+- Complete the establishment of the Business Intelligence Database to integrate all internal data collection activities. - Continue the development and refinement of reporting systems allowing accurate and timely reporting of performance data system wide. - Continue the development and refinement of a system of performance measures to use in service planning and analysis.

-V. ODOT Planning Assistance
+VIII.
+ODOT Planning Assistance